peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Evaluate platform-specific BIOS tunings
 ---------------------------------------

 Check your BIOS settings to make sure they are optimized for AMD GPUs.
-See the `MI200 Tuning Guide <https://rocm.docs.amd.com/en/latest/how_to/tuning_guides/mi200.html>`_ for more details.
+See the `AMD Instinct Optimization Guides <https://rocm.docs.amd.com/en/latest/how-to/system-optimization/index.html>`_ for more details.

 * Enable large bar addressing in the BIOS to support peer to peer GPU memory access.
 * Verify SRIOV is enabled, if needed.